revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 lineages of the study group have the exact same rates at a given time.

+{% subsubsection (2) Diversification-rate through time estimation %}

+*Are diversification rates correlated with some abiotic (e.g., environmental) variable in my study group?*
+If we have found evidence in the previous section that diversification rates vary through time, then we can start asking the question whether these changes in diversification rates are driven by some abiotic factors.
+For example, we can ask whether changes in diversification rates are correlated with environmental factors, such as environmental CO<sub>2</sub> or temperature
+{% cite Condamine2013 %}.

-{% subsubsection (2) Diversification-rate variation across branches estimation %}
+{% subsubsection (3) Diversification-rate variation across branches estimation %}

 *Is there evidence that diversification rates have varied significantly across the branches of my study group?* Models have been developed to